Let’s recap and expand upon what we currently know about them.

 Number() is strict.
 If a value is not exactly a number, it fails:

-The sole exception is spaces before and after the line, they are ignored.
+The sole exception is spaces at the beginning or at the end of the string, as they are ignored.

 But in real life we often have values in units, like